apache/causeway-site/content/components/viewers/wicket/brand-logo.md

 If the logo is hosted locally, add to the relevant directory (eg `src/main/webapp/images`).
 It is also valid for the URL to be absolute.

-You may also wish to tweak the `application.css`.
+You may also wish to tweak the `css/application.css`.
 For example, a logo with height 40px works well with the following:

     .navbar-brand img {
         margin-top: -5px;